 Coming back to where we started, it has become a custom to dispose of flowers, garlands, broken idols & pictures of Hindu god and goddesses under a Peepal tree.
 People feel that this is the right way to discard them.
 But is this recommendation rightful?
 What is the best way to discard old flowers after using them in Puja?

 I feel it has become a custom because people don’t want to be caught on the wrong side.
-On the hand, many of these items are not biodegradable and leaving them under a tree is not the right thing because it only piles up.
+On the other hand, many of these items are not biodegradable and leaving them under a tree is not the right thing because it only piles up.
 I have heard of a clean-up drive in Kerala where the volunteers collected all such items lying under the Peepal trees.

 If the Peepal tree is sacred why do we leave the litter around?
 What do you think about this issue?
 Do you feel it is rightful?
 How do you dispose of old Hindu idols and pictures?